EnesGokceDS/SQL_mini_project/README.md

 # SQL_mini_project
-This is a mini project that is done as an assignment for SpringBoard Data Science bootcamp
+I have dome this mini project as an assignment for SpringBoard Data Science bootcamp.